iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 ## Biological sub-model

 Biological traits are specified using a configurable XML file as input to the model.
-The biological model implements many biological processes that are considered to be important for marine larval dispersal, e.g. the spawning period, pelagic larval duration, and vertical migration (@tbl:biological-params).
+The biological model implements many biological processes that are considered to be important for marine larval dispersal, e.g. the spawning period, pelagic larval duration, and vertical migration (@tbl:bio-params).
 The pelagic larval duration is specified by the length of the duration in days.
 It can be either random (used in a combination with a settlement competency window) that allows the larvae to settle when they find suitable habitat, or a fixed duration and larvae settle if they are over suitable habitat at the end of the duration.
 The settlement competency window is a specified time period when the larvae become competent to settle, it can be specified as number of days or a developmental stage.
 Spawning sites are given as GPS locations, with the release period, clutch size of eggs, interval of spawned clutches, and the release depth all options to specify for the marine species being modelled.
 The developmental ages for fish larvae (preflexion, flexion, postflexion) can all be specified by giving a mean and standard deviation of days, which is assigned to individual larvae at birth using a gaussian distribution (if no standard deviation is specified, the mean is the value).
 For pelagic eggs, a preflexion developmental age specifies the time of hatching.
 Settlement sites are represented as GIS polygons within the model, using point in polygon algorithms to determine if larvae are over settlement sites.
 The polygons are supplied as input in the Shapefile format, a common geospatial vector data format specified by the Environmental Systems Research Institute [Esri; CITE ESRI].
 Mortality is specified as a daily rate, which is applied at midnight each day in the system using a random number generator, similar to many other connectivity studies [CITE mortality studies].

-: The options for the biological and behavioural traits that can be specified in the biological sub-model. {#tbl:biological-params}
+: The options for the biological and behavioural traits that can be specified in the biological sub-model. {#tbl:bio-params}

 | Trait  | Option  |  Description | Input type
 | --|---|--